yonasoft/jade-dictionary-android/README.md

 ## Introduction

 ### What is Jade Dictionary?
-A bilingual Chinese-English dictionary Android and web app with a database of over 120,000 words, with practice modules and word-saving features.
+A bilingual Chinese-English dictionary Android and web app with a database of over 120,000 words.
+Users can improve vocabulary retention with practice modules to practice words through flashcards or quizzes.
+User word lists can also be synchronized across different devices and platforms.

 ## Technologies and Resources
 ### Technologies